 Financial independence takes time to develop.
 Multiple streams of income take time to cultivate and grow.

-In addition to all of that, the genetic risks are real.
+Besides all of that, the genetic risks are real.

 I have type 1 diabetes and generalized anxiety disorder.
 I carry the gene for inherited anger.
-My sister has a chromosomal abnormality (not Down Syndrome) that I could possibly have a recessive version of.
+My sister has a chromosomal abnormality (not Down Syndrome) that I could have a recessive version of.

 I would wish NONE of that upon a child, yet any child of mine would be at risk of receiving any or all of those from me.
 My husband’s side of the family has other problems that are his to share or keep silent.
 He too would wish none of them upon a kid.